melifluos/LSH-community-detection/README.md

 ###  Citation

-If you make use of this code please cite
+If you make use of this code please cite:

 Chamberlain BP, Levy-Kramer J, Humby C, Deisenroth MP.
 Real-Time Community Detection in Large Social Networks on a Laptop. arXiv preprint arXiv:1601.03958.
 2016 Jan 15.